narharim/kubernetes-map/README.md

 # kubernetes-map

+## Idea
+- The Idea of the project is to create a [second brain](https://fortelabs.com/blog/basboverview/) for kubernetes.

 ## Installation
 - Clone the git repository into your local machine
 - To setup the vault in your machine you will require to download [obsidian](https://obsidian.md/)